lsst/obs_decam/doc/lsst.obs.decam/tasks/lsst.obs.decam.tasks.DecamCrosstalkTask.rst

 DecamCrosstalkTask
 ##################

-``DecamCrosstalkTask`` applies crosstalk corrections to DECam images.
+``DecamCrosstalkTask`` helps apply crosstalk corrections to DECam images.
+Only the `prepCrosstalk` method is used, and the rest of the crosstalk correction is handled in :lsst-task:`~lsst.ip.isr.crosstalk.CrosstalkTask`.

 Python API summary
 ==================